Jake Odorizzi: Minnesota Twins

-On February 17, 2018, the Rays traded Odorizzi to the Minnesota Twins in exchange for minor leaguer Jermaine Palacios.
+On February 17, 2018, the Rays traded Odorizzi to the Minnesota Twins for minor leaguer Jermaine Palacios.
 On September 12, Odorizzi pitched 7 1/3 no-hit innings before Greg Bird of the New York Yankees hit a run-scoring double in the 8th inning.
 Overall on the season, Odorizzi finished with a 7–10 record and 4.49 ERA in 32 starts.
 He had the lowest ground ball percentage among major league pitchers (28.4%).
-He also tied for the major league lead in bunt hits given up, with six.
+He also tied for the major league lead in bunt hits allowed, with six.

 In 2019, Odorizzi had a career year despite averaging under 6 innings per start.
 He finished 15–7 with a 3.51 ERA in 159 innings, striking out a career high 178.
 On November 14, 2019, Odorizzi agreed to the Minnesota Twins qualifying offer of a one-year, $17.8 million contract.

-Odorizzi began the 2020 season on the injured list due to a right intercostal strain and made his season debut on August 8, 2020 against the Kansas City Royals.
-On August 21, 2020, Odorizzi was struck in the chest by a 103.2 mph line drive off the bat of Kansas City Royals outfielder Alex Gordon.
+Odorizzi began the 2020 season on the injured list due to a right intercostal strain and made his season debut on August 8, 2020, against the Kansas City Royals.
+On August 21, Odorizzi was struck in the chest by a 103.2 mph line drive off the bat of Kansas City Royals outfielder Alex Gordon.
 Odorizzi suffered a right abdomen contusion and was placed on the injured list, missing about a month of action before returning in late September.
 In his return start on September 16, Odorizzi suffered a blister on his right middle finger and was again placed on the injured list, returning before the Twins' playoff run.
 Overall in 2020, Odorizzi was limited to 13.2 innings across 4 starts, recording a 6.59 ERA with 12 strikeouts.